Skip to content

 Mars and out

-The same four layers — transportation, communications, awareness, resources — extended to Mars and the worlds past it.
+The same layers of manufacturing, awareness, operations, connectivity, and logistics extended to Mars and the worlds past it.

-Phases describe sequence, not schedule.
+Phases describe order, not schedule.
 Program timelines are shared under NDA.

 Interested in what we are building?